Second Circuit Affirms Sabine: New Focus on Horizontal Privity Requirement May Affect Oil and Gas Gathering Agreement Terms

 Counsel to the borrower in the restructuring of Pocahontas Parkway toll road.

-Bondholders in the restructuring of Puerto Rico.
+Bondholders in the restructuring of Puerto Rico, including as co-counsel to the COFINA Senior Coalition.

 Bidders for the DIP loan and bondholders in the restructuring and Chapter 9 bankruptcy of Detroit.